dotnet/dotNext/docs/features/io/index.md

 //read
 using var fs = new FileStream("content.bin", FileMode.Open, FileAccess.Read, FileShare.Read);
-var str = await fs.ReadStringAsync(LengthEncoding.Plain, Encoding.UTF8);
+var str = await fs.ReadStringAsync(LengthFormat.Plain, Encoding.UTF8);
 ```

-String encoding and decoding methods support various length encoding styles using [LengthEncoding](xref:DotNext.IO.LengthEncoding) enum type.
+String encoding and decoding methods support various length encoding styles using [LengthFormat](xref:DotNext.IO.LengthFormat) enum type.
 As a result, you can prefix string with its length automatically.

 # Segmenting Streams
 In some cases you may need to hide the entire stream from the callee for the reading operation.
 This can be necessary to protect underlying stream from accidental seeking.
 [StreamSegment](xref:DotNext.IO.StreamSegment) do the same for streams as [ArraySegment](https://docs.microsoft.com/en-us/dotnet/api/system.arraysegment-1) for arrays.